PeskyByte/webwizard/README.md

 ```

 # Todo

 based on a meeting with dr osama, we need to prioritize these

-- [X] Add dynamic behaviour, for example form submissions should show on the dashboard of the subbaccount,
+- [x] Add dynamic behaviour, for example form submissions should show on the
-users have the ability to add simple sign in functionality.
+      dashboard of the subbaccount, users have the ability to add simple sign in
+      functionality.
 - [ ] add product template page in the subaccount
 - [ ] add orders page in the subaccount
-- [ ] fix the drag and drop of element in the funnel editor
+- [x] fix the drag and drop of element in the funnel editor
+  - [ ] keep the original data when dragging
+  - [ ] fix the dragging from the \_\_body container
+- [ ] image explosion fix

 - [ ] add more widgets to the funnel editor
 - [ ] add more layouts to the funnel editor

 # on hold

 - [ ] add more custom stuff for the image component
 - [ ] go back to the default fonts